About us

 In many countries, the harmful use of alcohol and other drugs hinder sustainable social and economic development.
 People live in precarious conditions in need, unemployed and without perspective.
 International Blue Cross is therefore committed to reducing the negative impact of alcohol and other drug use worldwide and to enabling a constructive coexistence in societies – free of violence, oppression and addiction-related diseases!
 From Switzerland to the Faroe Islands, from Congo to Brazil – since 1886, IBC has been committed to those who live on the margins of society and seek to alleviate their hardship.

-As a non-governmental umbrella organisation, IBC coordinates the activities of 39 affiliated member organisations in 37 countries.
+As a non-governmental umbrella organization, IBC coordinates the activities of 38 affiliated member organizations in 36 countries.
 They form a network that helps people on four continents lead an addictive-free life.

 More than 1,000 social workers, prevention experts and other professionals around the world under the Blue Cross flag care for people with alcohol and drug problems – and those at risk.